Noise Education Program

 Southwest Florida International Airport is managed by the Lee County Port Authority and is responsible for the overall operation of the airport and its infrastructure, but LCPA does not control aircraft in the air or on the ground.
 The safe and efficient control of aircraft is the responsibility of the Federal Aviation Administration and the pilot who operates the aircraft.

-Historically, the Board of Port Commissioners has been very proactive in evaluating the effects of aircraft overflights on surrounding communities, and as a result, has directed LCPA to prepare a noise study for RSW every five years.
-During the last FAR Part 150 Noise Study prepared in 2006, the FAA concluded that RSW does not have a noise problem based on federal criteria, which considers aircraft noise levels around the airport over an FAA-determined analysis period.
+The Board of Port Commissioners has been very proactive in evaluating the effects of aircraft overflights on surrounding communities, and as a result, has directed LCPA to prepare noise studies for RSW roughly every five years.
+During the 2011 Part 150 Noise Study, the FAA concluded that RSW does not have a noise problem based on federal criteria, which considers aircraft noise levels around the airport over an FAA-determined analysis period.

 For more information, click the links below: